 The redemption price of the Issue 2019-4 Bonds to be so redeemed shall be 100% of the principal amount thereof plus interest accrued to the date of redemption, if applicable; provided, however, that the redemption price for the PAC Bonds shall be the issue price thereof (par plus premium) plus accrued interest to the redemption date.
 The Issue 2019-4 Bonds to be redeemed shall be selected by THDA in its sole discretion;

-provided, however, that the PAC Bonds may not be redeemed in an amount in excess of their proportionate amount of all Issue 2019-4 Bonds then Outstanding.
+redemption on , , to the extent any amounts remain on deposit in the provided, however, that the PAC Bonds may not be redeemed in an amount in excess of their proportionate amount of all Issue 2019-4 Bonds then Outstanding.